yjmantilla/yjmantilla.github.io/bubbles/different-kinds-of-papers.md

+---
-# Different kinds of papers
+title: Different Kinds of Papers
+---

 Apparently there are different kind of papers.